twitter/communitynotes/documentation/under-the-hood/guardrails.md

 ---
 #  Evaluation

-Community Notes aims to create a better-informed world, by empowering people on Twitter to collaboratively add helpful context to Tweets that might be misleading or missing important context.
+Community Notes aims to create a better-informed world, by empowering people on X to collaboratively add helpful context to posts that might be misleading or missing important context.

 It’s important that the context that is [elevated to viewers from Community Notes](../contributing/notes-on-twitter.md) be helpful, informative, and accurate.